Table of Contents

 Some application codes, colors, fonts, etc. will be common and shared across all the components.
 These common items are categories, and they fall into the below categories:

 - Utilities: The utility folder contains individual utility JS files.
 These files are based on a group of utility functions like DateUtility, NetworkRequestUtility, etc. These files contain individual functions exports for each function under the respective utility group.
-Below are some of the utility files which are common to most of mobile applications.
+Below are some of the utility files which are common to most of the mobile applications.
 More utility files should be identified during the detail design of an application.

 - DateUtility: includes functions for common date formats

 - NetworkRequestUtility: includes common networking functions (e.g., common headers, URLs) and common request body parts that are required for creating network requests

 - NetworkResponseUtility: includes common functions for network response parsing and filtering (similar to NetworkRequestUtility)

 - Common Style Properties (Colors, Fonts, etc.): Here, the rule of thumb is to reuse components, not styles.
 Each component will have its own set of styles, but the values of these style can be common for colors, fonts, border radius, etc. These common values are kept in the CommonStyleValues.js file, which has export statements for each of the values.